minikin/tagged/README.md

 ```

 However, we shouldn't reuse `Tagged<User, String>` for `Email` and  `Address` because the compiler would treat `UserId`, `Email` and `Address` as the same type!
+We need a new tag, which means we need a new type.
+We can use any type, but an uninhabited `abstract class` is uninstantiable, which is perfect here.

 ```dart
 typedef UserId = Tagged<User, String>;